ShellRuner/alx-low_level_programming/0x0B-malloc_free/README.md

 ***Task1: The woman who has no imagination has no wings Write a function that returns a pointer to a newly allocated space in memory,which contains a copy of the string given as a parameter.
    Prototype: char *_strdup(char *str);

+***Task2: He who is not courageous enough to take risks will accomplish nothing in life Write a function that concatenates two strings. prototype : char *str_concat(char *s1, char *s2);